This is the fourth installment in a series on Web Application Vulnerability Basics.

 If user-exposed direct object reference is necessary, avoid sequentially assigning object identifiers that are easy to enumerate.
 Instead, use an unpredictable and large data field for references such as GUID or UUID that makes it hard to enumerate and exploit, even if the access control has been bypassed or is missing.

-IDOR based attacks are easy to execute and generally do not require a high level of skill.
+IDOR based attacks are easy to execute and generally don’t require a high level of skill.
 Utilizing proper access control and validation along with avoiding direct object reference can greatly reduce the potential for an IDOR based attack.
-Verify that IDOR is not an issue with your web application: utilize a REDSEC web app pen test.
+Verify that IDOR is not an issue with your web application: utilize a web app pen test from NuHarbor.